 Aqua gets the same opening sequence at the Keyblade Graveyard as the other characters, while her prayer is “The three of us will always be one.”
 She then goes off to experience all the notes we’ve seen in the past: tornadoes, accusing Terra of how he’s going to be evil again even though she keeps changing her mind on that issue time and time again, and Ven’s asking her and Terra to “put an end to [him]” if he’s absorbed by Vanitas.
 “Birth by sleep” plays, and we find Aqua on the lower levels of the Graveyard, guarding poor, frozen Ventus.

 First things first: Aqua has to fight Braig, set to a tune taken from “Another Side, Another Story” simply called “Another Side. ” We’ve got a few changes from Terra’s fight against Braig in Radiant Garden, though the fundamentals are the same.
 There’s no sniper sequence this time.
-He has immunity to the few status effects he was vulnerable to before, but still, nothing worth writing home about.
+He has immunity to the few status effects that he was vulnerable to before, but nothing worth writing home about.
 In terms of changes: Braig will often teleport away just to psyche you out, way more often than he used to against Terra.
 He also seems to do the “run around the player while shooting” attack more often than before.
 On the matter of outright new attacks, he has one that involves him standing in the middle of the arena and pirouetting while firing.
 His more notable attack is to shout “Kiss yourself goodbye!” and to start firing dark bolts into a portal, which begin to spawn about the arena.
 Worse, they stay embedded in the arena for a few seconds, damaging them if you walk into them.
 But even this doesn’t change the battle’s fundamental core of moving around to dodge his fire?
 Like Vanitas in Ven and Terra’s scenarios, this is very nearly a repeat battle from the middle of someone else’s storyline, and to me it’s the easiest of BBS’ final bosses!

 Aqua wins, Braig runs off, and Vanitas knocks Aqua out.
 All old news.
 While unconscious, Aqua has a memory of only a few minutes ago, when Ven asked her to put an end to him if things go to their worst.
-Aqua wakes up some time later when found by Mickey, who showed up all the way back in “Birth by sleep” but has yet to have impacted the final boss battles in any way!
+Aqua wakes up some time later when found by Mickey, who showed up all the way back in “Birth by sleep” but has yet to impact the final boss battles in any way!
 Aqua calls out to Ven in shock, and she and Mickey go looking and find him on the conveniently shaped boss arena nearby where Aqua fought Braig and he fought Vanitas.
 There, Ven is standing listless in the middle of the arena, the X-Blade in his hand and wearing dark armour.
 Aqua doesn’t notice the change in clothes or the oversized, ostentatious doomsday weapon in his hand, but Mickey does, and is ready to knock it aside when Ven tries to stab her with it.
 Ven, now with yellow eyes, then begins to speak in a voice made up of both Jesse McCartney and Haley Joel Osmet, Dragon Ball Z-style, meaning Vanitas has taken over.

 Wait, hold on, pardon me, just a second.
 Would someone please get Hal Hickel on the phone? …I don’t care if he’s busy! …Just ask him that if he can’t pull off killing a teenaged boy with a several-million dollar CGI monster, what the hell good is he?

 In any event, this presumably takes place while Vanitas and Ven are fighting within their one body, even though Vanitas has control over the body and doesn’t seem even remotely distracted.
-I guess perhaps their hearts are fighting but Vanitas’ mind is both untouched and ignorant to the inner conflict?
+I guess perhaps their hearts are fighting but Vanitas’ mind is presently both untouched and ignorant to the inner conflict?
 I don’t know.
 “Ventus-Vanitas” identifies his blade as the X-Blade for any players who have yet to complete Ven’s scenario, and says that he’s going to open Kingdom Hearts and restart the Keyblade War.
 Aqua doesn’t know enough to understand the severity of what’s going on, but she knows things are trouble, and demands that Vanitas “Give Ven his heart back!”

 Like most of the fight against Vanitas, Ventus-Vanitas constantly changes his attacks from a very wide library, and retains his ability to leave a fake after-image and then jump at you, though he uses it far less frequently, thank god.
 Other returning attacks include his Blizzaga, Firaga and Thundaga spells, as well as his ability to sink into a pool of darkness ala Dark Impulse, most of which have actually been upgraded!
 He’s also much faster, not just on the field but in terms of launching his attacks and moving on to the next attack.
 Besides having more powerful close-range attacks granted by the X-Blade, he also has a blade beam.
 His most powerful new attack has him teleporting to the middle of the arena and spouting a quote.
-The best way to deal with this is to go to Mickey and use Burst of Faith.
+The best way to deal with this big attack is to go to Mickey and use Burst of Faith.
 Mickey should always offer to do this as a way out, so long as he’s conscious, but like I was complaining about Prince Philip, sometimes the game screws up, so you may need to quickly use a shotlock or accept the fact that you’re going to take a hit, because this isn’t going to go well for you as the attack is nearly impossible to dodge, especially if you get caught in the X-shaped wave of the attack (indeed, I expect that you’re not supposed to be able to dodge it at all, except with Burst of Faith and Shotlocks, and the fact that you technically can is an oversight).

 After Vanitas’ HP is depleted, he launches one of Ventus’ air attacks to knock both opponents off the platform.
 With Vanitas standing over her, Aqua cradles her Wayfinder and prays: “Terra, Ven, lend me strength.”
 And as she does so, the Wayfinder flashes and her Keyblade begins to glow with light.
 Surprised but invigorated by this, Aqua gets up and charges Vanitas, who catches her strike with the X-Blade.
 Aqua then forces her strength, and the X-Blade suddenly cracks.
 Vanitas is thrown to the ground and falls unconscious, and moments later, the darkness fades and he reverts to Ven.